 The effects of somatostatin are mediated by high-affinity binding to membrane receptors on target tissues.
 Five different somatostatin receptor subtypes that belong to a superfamily of G-protein coupled receptors are identified and assigned numbers (SSTR1–SSTR5) according to their order of discovery.14 Octreotide, lanreotide, and vapreotide have high binding affinity for subtype SSTR2, a lower affinity for SSTR5 and SSTR3, and almost no affinity for SSTR1 and SSTR4.45 The pancreas contains all five subtypes, but in mice SSTR5 is more prevalent in the β-cells and SSTR2 is more prevalent in the α-cells in animal studies.69 SSTR5 is found in many tissues, including the brain, pituitary, stomach, intestine, thyroid, and adrenal gland; SSTR2 is found in the brain, pituitary, stomach, liver, kidney, lung, intestine, spleen, thymus, uterus, prostate, and adrenal gland.45,50,58,69 A variety of pituitary and gastroenteropancreatic tumors contain varying percentages of the SSTR subtypes.
 Recently in comparison to studies in mice SSTR2 was found to be the functionally dominant somatostatin receptor in human pancreatic β- and α-cells.36

-Octreotide, similar to the natural hormone somatostatin, but with a longer duration of action, is a potent ...
+Octreotide, similar to the natural hormone somatostatin, but with a longer duration of ...